minvws/nl-rdo-woo-web/docs/technische-documentatie/test.md

 task rf:venv
 ```

+Note: If you have this error ('Unable to find zbar shared library') while running `task rf:venv` you are missing a library.
+You can fix it with `brew install zbar` or read here for more details: https://pypi.org/project/pyzbar/

 ## Step 3: Initialize the application

 To run CI tests locally you need to create a user with 'super admin'-rights, username `email@example.org` and password `IkLoopNooitVastVandaag`.